 - Students should discuss their module selection with their supervisor.
 The supervisor's approval is required for module registration.
 Students should return the required registration form, signed by their supervisor, to the Graduate Administrator.
 Forms are available from the Graduate Administrator. - Students must submit all assignments, and obtain at least a C (55%) to remain in good standing.
 A mark less than a B, however, may impede the transfer process to Stage 2.
-(Note that the grades will not form part of the calculations for the final MLitt/PhD award.) - At least one but no more than two modules must be at the partner institution, i.e. UCD PhD students must enrol in at least one and no more than two Trinity PhD modules; - In addition to modules taken for credit, students may be able to audit other modules.
+(Note that the grades will not form part of the calculations for the final MLitt/PhD award.) - No more than two modules \may\ be at the partner institution, i.e. UCD PhD students may enrol in no more than two Trinity PhD modules; - In addition to modules taken for credit, students may be able to audit other modules.
 Auditing requires the completion of the appropriate registration form and agreement of the module coordinator.
 Forms are available from the Graduate Administrator.
 Auditing means attending all the sessions, doing the preparatory reading and taking active part in the discussions, and preparing and delivering an oral presentation if asked to do so by the module co-ordinator.
 Auditing students are not, however, expected to submit any module coursework. - In the event of module oversubscription MA students will be given priority over MLitt and PhD students.